-Scarifying puts the lawn under stress as it is torn rather than cut, which can make it susceptible to disease and there is the possibility of cutting the live root system.
-An alternative is to get a professional to dethatch or verti-cut your lawn, that is to remove the zone of dead grass roots that builds up below the soil surface.
+Scarifying puts the lawn under stress as it is torn rather than cut.
+This can make it susceptible to disease and there is the possibility of cutting the live root system.
+An alternative is to get a professional to dethatch or verti-cut your lawn.
+That is to remove the zone of dead grass roots that builds up below the soil surface.
 This process rips into the grass vertically, tearing into the roots and cutting them vertically, leaving a lot of roots intact to immediately start growing.

 How do I deal with weeds, pests and diseases?

 Weeds: Most weeds are broad-leafed and are quite simple to get rid of using the correct selective weed killer (herbicide) for broad-leafed plants.
 Always follow the instructions on the label exactly.
 This is not a case of ‘the more you apply, the more they die’.
-Avoid mowing your lawn before you apply the herbicide and allow 24 hours to pass after applying it before watering or mowing your grass.
+Avoid mowing your lawn before you apply the herbicide.
+Allow 24 hours to pass after applying it before watering or mowing your grass.

 Insects: Carry out a pest control regime on a regular basis so that destructive insects don’t reach a point where they destroy your lawn completely.
 Change the insecticide frequently to prevent pests from building up a resistance to any one type.
 Use organic products whenever possible.

 Lawn diseases: The difficult aspect of disease control is identifying the specific disease.
 It’s often best to ask your local nurseryman for advice.
-Some diseases may require you to apply fertilisers, while others will thrive on even the smallest amount of nitrogen in a fertiliser application.
-If a disease is noticed on a lawn, aerate the soil as soon as possible as most diseases flourish in areas with poor drainage, heavy traffic and poor soil fertility.
+Some diseases may require you to apply fertilisers.
+Others will thrive on even the smallest amount of nitrogen in a fertiliser application.
+If a disease is noticed on a lawn, aerate the soil as soon as possible.
+Most diseases flourish in areas with poor drainage, heavy traffic and poor soil fertility.

 What is top dressing (lawn dressing) and when and how should it be applied?